Reversible Causes of Cardiac Arrest: Hs and Ts

 What Are the Hs and Ts?

-The Hs and Ts mnemonic is a valuable tool to help healthcare providers remember the reversible causes of cardiac arrest:
+The Hs and Ts mnemonic is a valuable tool to help healthcare providers remember the reversible causes of cardiac arrest, which are integrated into the adult cardiac arrest algorithm:

 Hypovolemia